Nuitka/Nuitka/README.txt

 *** test_bsddb3.py:

-    from bsddb.test import test_all fails, likely also outdated, test_bsddb.py passed.
+    The "from bsddb.test import test_all" fails, likely also outdated, test_bsddb.py passed.

 *** test_cd: